 The diagnosis of children with TB was in line with the Stop TB Strategy, taking into consideration clinical presentation of TB.
-The International Standards for TB Care, WHO's TB treatment guidelines and WHO's TB/HIV clinical manual were used for guidance (WHO, 2006).
-These guidelines thus include recommendations for HIVinfected children.
-The diagnosis of TB was made from a suggestive history, clinical examination and relevant investigations, e.g., the tuberculin skin test (TST), chest radiograph (CXR) and sputum smear for Although specimen for acid-fast bacilli.
-AFB was not always possible, it was obtained in some patients, e.g., by sputum microscopy in children with suspected pulmonary TB who were old enough to produce sputum sample.
+The International Standards for TB Care, WHO's TB treatment guidelines and WHO's TB/HIV clinical manual were used for guidance.12 These guidelines thus include recommendations for HIV-infected children.
+The diagnosis of TB was made from a suggestive history, clinical examination and relevant investigations, e.g., the tuberculin skin test (TST), CXR and sputum smear for acid-fast bacilli.
+Although specimen for AFB was not always possible, it was obtained in some patients, e.g., by sputum microscopy in children with suspected pulmonary TB who were old enough to produce sputum sample.
 A trial of treatment with TB medications was not done in this study as a method of diagnosing TB in children.